jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 IR occurs when a user retrieves information objects AKA content objects (documents and metadata) from an information retrieval system (e.g. libraries, archives, repositories/portals, websites, databases).
 [IR requires IA.](#what-is-information-architecture?)

+## IR systems

+- Catalogs, search engines, ???
+- Svenonius (2005): **"Systems that do not employ vocabulary control may be characterized in terms of their indexing: natural language, derived, keyword, or title word indexing; or, in terms of the type of searching they allow: free-text searching or full-text searching.
+It is not a foregone conclusion that a system with vocabulary control is better than one without it."**

 ## Major activities in IR

 ### Cataloging & indexing